 about your care

-Andrea is the Division Director for the Speech, Language and Hearing Clinic and a clinical supervisor for the adult neurology rotation at Belvedere Square.
-In addition, she teaches two courses in the graduate program: Aphasia and Dysphagia.
+Andrea Atticks has been a full-time Clinical Faculty member in the Department of Speech-Language-Hearing Sciences for the past 15 years and completed her undergraduate degree at Loyola College (1998), and her M.A. degree at the University of Colorado Boulder (2001).
+She currently serves as the division director for the Speech-Language-Hearing Sciences Department and teaches graduate courses in Language Disorders/Aphasiology, Professional Practice Seminar, and Clinical Internship.
 Andrea has worked primarily in acute care settings including University of Pennsylvania and University of Maryland Medical Center/Shock Trauma.
 Areas of interest include technology and apps for individuals with communication disorders, aphasia and dysphagia.

 Meghan Carlson began working as a part-time Clinical Faculty Member in the Department of Speech-Language-Hearing Sciences in May 2021.
 She completed her undergraduate studies at The Pennsylvania State University, and graduated with her master’s degree from Loyola University Maryland in 2015.
 Meghan is trained in various early intervention areas including: Hanen It Takes two to Talk and More than Words.
 She also has training in Orofacial Myology and various pediatric feeding programs.
 Outside of work, Meghan enjoys spending time with her adorable puppy, family and friends, and loves to travel, cook, and attend sporting events.